ericyang1022/jbpmrest/README.md

-springmvc-mysql-blog
+jbpm rest
 ====================

-This is a sample blog project which uses Spring MVC 3 framework and MySQL for persistance.
+This is a sample testing project which uses Spring MVC 4 framework to create REST controller to connect business central and kie server by rest api.

-First Create a MySQL database named "Blog" and run the project.properties/blog.sql script.
-That should set up the database.

-On resource/jdbc.properties file, write up the jdbc.username and jdbc.password.
-That should be username and password for your MySQL database.

-That project was written using STS Spring MVC Template project.
-That project is build with Maven 3.
-So importing project in STS/Eclipse should be easy.

-Contact rejwan.shuvo@gmail.com if you have any queries.
-Thanks.
+mock test case created for testing purpose without starting up a server